withmono/mono-data-sync-demo/README.md

 7. Lastly, you can force refresh by Data syncing manually, which can be triggered with the button displayed on the Balances page.

-You can register [here](https://sweet-loans.herokuapp.com/signup) to give this application a shoot.
+You can register [here](https://sweet-loans.herokuapp.com/signup) to give this application a shot.

 ## 3. Installation